 A healthcare worker assesses a child’s nutrition status using a MUAC band.
-Photo credit: Sandra Calligaro for Action Against Hunger, Afghanistan.
+Photo credit: Action Against Hunger, Afghanistan.

 Nazanin was 17 months old when her health took a rapid turn for the worse.
 She became feverish, stopped eating and suffered from frequent diarrhea.
 “I tried to give my daughter some medication I had with me, and to put her in a tight blanket to fade away her fever, but it became worse,” says her mother.
 A member of the local Family Health Action Group trained by Action Against Hunger visited Nazanin’s home and assessed her nutrition status using a colour-coded armband known as a MUAC band.
 She found the little girl to be in a state of Severe Acute Malnutrition and instructed her mother to take her to the nearest health facility for help.